AdamSpannbauer/quineP5js/README.md

 ## How it works

-To be upfront, I'm a javascript hobbyist, so I'm lacking some formal training.
+To be upfront, I'm a javascript hobbyist ([my resume](https://docs.google.com/document/d/1Io4LEHVON8k9PaJNFVVoO_5M0CFdDCosaM-xzAp5MEQ/edit?usp=sharing) if you're hiring 👀), so I'm lacking some formal training.
 I'm not sure if I built the best way to do this, or if I jumped through some extra hoops.
 Regardless, I had fun and was able to learn about a very useful VSCode extension.

 ### Run on Save VSCode extension